 The condensed consolidated interim financial statements of Avino Silver & Gold Mines Ltd. (the "Company") are the responsibility of the Company's management.
-The condensed consolidated interim financial statements are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board and reflect management's best estimates and judgment based on information currently available.
+The condensed consolidated interim financial statements are prepared in accordance with International Accounting Standard 34 Interim Financial Reporting under International Financial Reporting Standards as issued by the International Accounting Standards Board, and reflect management's best estimates and judgment based on information currently available.

-Management has developed and is maintaining a system of internal controls to ensure that the Company's assets are safeguarded, transactions are authorized and properly recorded and financial information is reliable.
+Management has developed and is maintaining a system of internal controls to ensure that the Company's assets are safeguarded, transactions are authorized and properly recorded, and financial information is reliable.

-The Board of Directors is responsible for ensuring management fulfills its responsibilities.
-The Audit Committee reviews the results of the audit and the condensed consolidated interim financial statements prior to their submission to the Board of Directors for approval.
+The Board of Directors is responsible for ensuring that management fulfills its responsibilities.
+The Audit Committee reviews the condensed consolidated interim financial statements prior to their submission to the Board of Directors for approval.

-The condensed consolidated interim financial statements as at March 31, 2013 and 2012 and for the periods ended have not been reviewed or audited by the Company's independent auditors.
+The condensed consolidated interim financial statements as at September 30, 2013 and 2012 and for the periods then ended have not been audited by the Company's independent auditors.